 – Infrastructure projects in Serbia are financed from all available international and domestic sources.
 International sources include loans from international financial institutions (EBRD, EIB, World Bank), financing from EU funds, as well as projects with bilateral financing, such as, among others, projects that Serbia implements with the People’s Republic of China, the Russian Federation, Azerbaijan and the Federal Republic of Germany for projects with KfW.
 Some projects are financed entirely from the national budget, as was the case with the construction of the Ljubovija-Bratunac Bridge and the Srpska kuća-Levosoje road section.

 In contrast to the period four years ago, when I took over the department and found loans that were not being used and the budget burdened with the payment of millions of penalties for not withdrawing funds, today there isn’t a single project left waiting.
-Thanks to a complete change in the way projects are run, in the last three years almost 200 kilometres of the highway have been opened to traffic and more than 200 kilometres of railway lines have been modernised.
+Thanks to a complete change in the way projects are run, in the last three years almost 200 kilometres of the highway has been opened to traffic and more than 200 kilometres of railway lines have been modernised.

 How much capacity does Serbia have to further borrow for the building of large infrastructure projects?